krishaamer/green-filter-research/research/literature/sustainability.md

 -   US Securities and Exchange Commission (2022) Both the European Commission and the Chair of U.S. Securities and Exchange Commission (SEC) Gary Gensler have called for more legislation to curb business greenwashing practices.

--   Until new legislation is in place (2030 in the EU), consumer awareness is crucial as currently most emission-reduction programs are voluntary (André & Valenciano-Salazar (2022)) and thus affected by consumer demand.
+-   1. Until new legislation is in place (2030 in the EU), consumer awareness is crucial as currently most emission-reduction programs are voluntary and thus affected by consumer demand.

 -   Greenwashing is a large detractor from environmental action as it’s difficult to know what is sustainable and what is not.
 Reading EU Commission’s proposals, one might think the politicians have everything under control, we can relax and continue the same lifestyles as before.
 Unfortunately, this is not true.
 As with ESG, while the good intentions may be there, the reality is emissions keep rising, while they should be falling.
 It’s possible to curb greenwashing!